-WHEN INTERVENING TIME BETWEEN DISMISSAL AND CALL-BACK TO WORK IS LESS THAN FOUR (4) HOURS WHEN INTERVENING TIME BETWEEN DISMISSAL AND CALL-BACK TO WORK IS BETWEEN FOUR (4) HOURS AND THE END OF THE APPLICABLE REST PERIOD WHEN INTERVENING TIME BETWEEN DISMISSAL AND CALL-BACK EXCEEDS THE APPLICABLE REST PERIOD (Work time) (Interruption) (Full Rest Period) Intervening time is work time and is added to previous and subsequent work time.
-Intervening time is not work time, but previous and subsequent work time are added together to determine (1) and (2) above.
-Intervening time breaks accumulation of hours toward the Golden Hour point and stops Golden Hours if once begun.
+WHEN WHEN WHEN

+INTERVENING INTERVENING TIME INTERVENING

+TIME BETWEEN BETWEEN TIME BETWEEN

+DISMISSAL AND DISMISSAL AND DISMISSAL AND

+CALL-BACK TO CALL-BACK TO CALL-BACK

+WORK IS LESS WORK IS BETWEEN EXCEEDS THE

+THAN FIVE (5) FIVE (5) HOURS APPLICABLE

+HOURS AND THE END OF REST PERIOD

+THE APPLICABLE

+REST PERIOD

+(Work time) (Interruption) (Full Rest Period)

+Intervening time is Intervening time is not Intervening time

+work time and is work time, but previous breaks accumulation

+added to previous and subsequent work of hours toward the

+and subsequent time are added together Golden Hour point

+work time. to determine (1) and (2) and stops Golden

+above.
+Hours if once begun.